 By mid-career, further needs have to be accommodated within the expanding matrix of a professionals creative responsibilities — in seemingly every sphere of their life.
 In the mid-career transition, women often experience an emerging desire to include more of their self and personal time in the equation of their work-life balance requirements.
 Accommodating those needs within the demands already placed upon them from the extra pressure of running a career after the disruptions of early child rearing years, or constantly seeking new or renewal of contracts is clearly a challenge.
-Additionally, by mid-career, women, who are often earning less than their partner, often experience an increased demand to provide elder-care.
+Additionally, by mid-career, women, who are often earning less than their partner, often experience an increased demand to provide elder-care because husbands refuse to place their parents in a home or contribute to their care.
 The complexity of their lives and the magnitude of the challenge should not become a reason to diminish the significance of the new needs.
 The prioritisation of resource allocation to work out how to accommodate those needs during the crucial mid-career stage can be an investment that pays significant dividends later in your career.

 New transitions as the economy changes